szymonmichalski/starid-1/readme.md

 projects | description
 -------- | -----------
-stars | c++ images, data, etc for rb and lb rules-based | c++ star pattern heuristics learning-based |tensorflow star pattern learning
+stars | images and data for rb and lb in c++ rules-based | star pattern heuristics in c++ learning-based |star pattern learning in tensorflow

 related | link
 ----- | ---